ATTENTION: CSLS Springfield office will close in the Spring of 2024.

 Paul, R (2001).
 Language Disorders from Infancy through Adolescence: Assessment and Intervention 2nd Edition.
 St. Louis, Missouri: Mosby, Inc.

-If you have questions or concerns, please contact us at our Falls Church and Springfield offices.
+If you have questions or concerns, please contact us at our Falls Church office.